datacrunchcentral/datacrunchcentral.github.io/_pages/about.md

 In my professional journey, I've accumulated 2.7 years of valuable experience as a **Senior Associate** at Wipro India, specializing in fraud investigation.
 My role involved diving deep into the intricacies of data to uncover patterns and anomalies, contributing to the security of online platforms.

 Currently, I am a dedicated CS Specialist at Amazon India, bringing 4.7 years of expertise to the table.
-This role has not only honed my customer-centric skills but has also provided real-time exposure to SQL, Excel, and data visualization using tools like Tableau.:
+This role has not only honed my customer-centric skills but has also provided real-time exposure to SQL, Excel, and data visualization using tools like Tableau.

 [View My Portfolio](https://datacrunchcentral.github.io/portfolio/){: .btn .btn--info}
 {: .text-center}